-The Department of Theatre and Film is presenting a series of six lectures which will be held on Wednesdays during the free period (12:30-13:20) in Theatre 1T15.
-Please note the dates in your diary

-NOW: Sept 17, Oct 22, Nov 12, Jan 14, Feb 11, Mar 11.
+The Department of Theatre and Film is presenting a series of six lectures which will be held on Wednesdays (except where noted) during the free period (12:30-13:20) in Theatre 1T15.
+Please note the Winter dates in your diary NOW: Jan 13, Feb 10, Mar 9.
 This series will feature speakers from a range of areas in the performing arts: technical, performance, design, management, film, directing, playwriting, etc. These speakers will specifically address issues related to "the business of the business."